GPT-5-Codex is now available! You can access GPT-5-Codex through TrueFoundry AI Gateway. Follow the setup steps below to get started.

 - Codex Installation: Install the Codex CLI on your system

-- Load Balance Configuration: Setup load balancing configuration for your desired models (see Setup Process section below)
+- Routing Configuration: Setup routing configuration for your desired models (see Setup Process section below)

-Codex has internal logic that sends “thinking tokens” to certain models during processing.
-This works well with standard OpenAI model names (likegpt-4
+Codex has internal logic that sendsthinking tokens to certain models during processing.
+This works well with standard OpenAI model names (like gpt-5), but causes compatibility issues with Truefoundry’s fully qualified model names (like openai-main/gpt-5 or azure-openai/gpt-5).

-- Call a standard model name in your Codex commands (e.g.,
+- Use standard model names in your Codex commands (e.g.,

-) - Have Truefoundry Gateway automatically route the request to the fully qualified target model (e.g.,
+gpt-5) - Have Truefoundry Gateway automatically route requests to the fully qualified target model (e.g.,

 Setup Process